Rey Horus

-Rey Horus is a Mexican luchador enmascarado, or masked professional wrestler.
-Formerly he wrestled for Major League Wrestling (MLW) and Ring Of Honor (ROH).
+Rey Horus is a Mexican professional wrestler, who currently works on the independent circuit in the United States and in Mexico.
+He is best known tenure for Major League Wrestling (MLW) and Ring Of Honor (ROH).
 He was also known as the second El Hijo de Rey Misterio, Spanish for "The Son of Rey Misterio", the second wrestler under that name after the first El Hijo de Rey Misterio, though he is not from the same family.
-He also works on the independent circuit in the United States and in Mexico.
-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the professional wrestling fans.

 Professional wrestling career

-Independent circuit (2007–2020)
+Independent circuit (2007–present)

-Horus began wrestling in 2007 in some Tijuana promotions.
+Horus began professional wrestling in 2007 in some Tijuana promotions.

 On May 27, 2011, since the retirement of El Hijo de Rey Misterio, he was presented by both Rey Misterio Sr. and Konnan as the second El Hijo de Rey Misterio, making his debut in Tijuana.
 His first match as Misterio was a tournament to crown the WWA World Welterweight Champion on May 27, 2011, which Horus won.
 In 2014, Misterio changed his name to Rey Horus, because the original El Hijo de Rey Misterio returned to wrestling.

 On March 27, 2015, Horus made his biggest appearance in the United States when he participated in the WrestleMania Weekend King of Indies tournament.
 Horus defeated Lil Cholo in the first round, but on March 28 he was defeated by Willie Mack in the quarter-final match.
 On April 6, 2015, Evolve announced Horus as A. R. Fox's substitute at Evolve 41.

 On September 1, 2017, Horus entered Pro Wrestling Guerrilla's 2017 Battle of Los Angeles, losing to Rey Fenix in his first round match.